 The average cost for social media is around $200 to $350 per day for a midsized business and that amounts to $6000 to $10,000 a month.
 Email on the other hand costs a mid-sized business $1,000 on average.
 You can weigh the odds to this measurement.

 4. You own your list – Social media is always subject to change, but it is the straight opposite when it comes to email.
 Algorithms can change, but people cannot, and you cannot follow the same social media campaign again.

 For email, people might change their email addresses, but you can always append your list in no time and regain what you lost.

 But no one can crack the algorithm of Instagram or Facebook, can they?
-The only solution would be to have a back up that is permanent in your system.
+The only solution would be to have a backup that is permanent in your system.

-5. Convert More – People you buy through email are known to spend 138% more than people who do not receive product or service emails.
+5. Convert More – People who buy through email are known to spend 138% more than people who do not receive product or service emails.
 It is not likely going to happen on social media.